Ed (chatbot): History

 On February 14, 2022, Alberto M. Carvalho became the Superintendent of the Los Angeles Unified School District, pledging to give the district a full academic recovery from the COVID-19 pandemic.
 In December 2022, he announced the Individual Acceleration Plan for the district, which aimed to provide each student with a unique progress report and help them determine if they were on track to graduate.
 The district faced criticism from disability advocates for its management of Individualized Education Programs, and in April 2022, the United States Department of Education announced that the district had failed to provide appropriate educational services to students with disabilities during the pandemic.
 The district had been grappling with significant absenteeism issues since the pandemic, which led to declining academic performance and disengagement among students.
 On February 17, 2023, the district issued a request for proposals to develop a fully integrated portal system.
 Later that year, they signed a $6 million, five-year contract with AllHere Education, a Boston-based company founded in 2016.
 The introduction of Ed follows the public launch of ChatGPT, which has been utilized by both teachers and students in educational settings.

 On August 4, 2023, during an annual address at the Walt Disney Concert Hall, Carvalho and the Los Angeles Unified School District announced the launch of Ed.
 The district invested $4 million into the chatbot, with Carvalho noting that this cost would be halved thanks to donor and grant funding.
 The chatbot was launched on March 20, 2024.
 Following its launch, a press conference was held to address security and technology concerns.
 Carvalho stated that the district had collaborated with security companies and incorporated filters to screen for threatening language.

 Months after its launch, AllHere Education furloughed most of its staff on June 14, citing their “current financial position” on its website as the reason.
 After learning about the furlough, the district terminated its dealings with AllHere Education.
 However, it stated its intention to bring the chatbot back in the future once officials determine the best course of action.
 Carvalho announced that he would appoint an independent task force to review what went wrong with AllHere Education and the chatbot.

+On February 25, 2026, the FBI served a search warrant on Carvalho’s home and office in connection with AllHere.
+The FBI also raided the LAUSD's headquarters.